wingochau/UCL_CASA0012_MSc-Dissertation/README.md

 \
 The datasets for each aspect are publicly available online and downloaded documents are categorised in different folders in this repository for convenience.
+For the first registration, a data preparation Python notebook is specifically produced for data cleaning and munging.